jkao1/Camel/README.md

 ##Working Features

--menu bar to access certain features
+- menu bar to access certain features
--with custom FileManager class, Squirrel is able to create new files, save current files, and open old files (with .txt extension)
+- with custom FileManager class, Squirrel is able to create new files, save current files, and open old files (with .txt extension)
--able to create histograms, bar charts, scatter plots, and line graphs -histograms are also displayed in tabular format (includes bin, count, cumulative count, percent, and cumulative percent).
+- able to create histograms, bar charts, scatter plots, and line graphs
+- histograms are also displayed in tabular format (includes bin, count, cumulative count, percent, and cumulative percent).
--random number generation through a uniform distribution and a normal distribution.
+- random number generation through a uniform distribution and a normal distribution.
--basic math functions entered with "=<functionName>(<parameters>)".
+- basic math functions entered with "=<functionName>(<parameters>)".
 The functions are sum and mean, and are suggested to the user via a dropdown for each textfield.
--spreadsheet is in a JScrollPane, allowing infinite rows/columns.
+- spreadsheet is in a JScrollPane, allowing infinite rows/columns.
--minor UI features: selecting a row or column labels highlights the entire row or column, UI is customized based on OS,
+- minor UI features: selecting a row or column labels highlights the entire row or column, UI is customized based on OS,
 ##Unresolved Bugs

 ##How to Run